phamduyanminh/Ride-Sharing/README.md

 2. Searching for all available drivers within a given radius.

 ### Algorithms for Distance Calculation: Euclidean Distance vs Haversine
-1. Euclidean Distance
+[!NOTE]
-   - Euclidean Distance measures the straightest and shortest path between two points.
+> Euclidean Distance: Euclidean Distance measures the straightest and shortest path between two points.
-2. Haversine
-   - Haversine measures the shortest distance between 2 points on a sphere using their latitudes and longtitudes measured along the surface.
+> Haversine: Haversine measures the shortest distance between 2 points on a sphere using their latitudes and longtitudes measured along the surface.